If You Ever Lose Hope...

 The illustrations are collages made from my travel photos.
 I chose elements that I liked in various photos from different countries.
 Via computer, I erased the backgrounds, recolored the elements, and resized them.
 I also filled the inside of shapes with parts of photos.
 Then I layered all the elements and shapes on top of each other one by one.
 Here’s a picture of one of my leaf element files:

 Click on each illustration to see some of the photos that I used in the collage and read a little about my travels.
-If you click on an illustration and it doesn’t take you to another page, it just means I haven’t posted information for that illustration yet.

 I hope you enjoy the photos behind the story!